Buch Abbey

 Are there guided tours?

-Check the official website for information about guided tours, which may enhance your understanding of the abbey’s history and significance.
+Check the official website for information on available guided tours, which can provide deeper insights into the abbey’s history and architecture.

 What’s the best time to visit?